ZhenlongMa/homepage_mzl/content/post/ib_programming/index.md

   image: ""
 ---

+## 1. Introduction
-There are three network technology supporting RDMA: InfiniBand, RoCE and iWARP, all of which use common API - called verbs - defined by Mallanox.
+There are three network technology supporting RDMA: InfiniBand, RoCE and iWARP, all of which use common API - called verbs - defined by Mallanox, just like socket in TCP/IP.

+## 2. Programming Interface
+Libibverbs is the standard communication library provided by Mallanox.
+Its path is `libibverbs-1.2.1/src/verb.c`.

+The source code of IB programming interface can be devided into three parts: communication library, user-level driver and kernel-level driver.